Global Ames

 1861

-LINCOLN ASKS FOR AMES
+LINCOLN ASKS FOR AMES SHOVELS DURING CIVIL WAR

 President Abraham Lincoln personally asks Oakes Ames, son of Oliver Ames, to supply shovels for the Union cause during the Civil War.
 By the time the war between the states ends and the Resurrection Period begins, pent-up demand for shovels and other civilian needs creates a tremendous boom.

-OAK AMES TAKES CHARGE OF UNION PACIFIC RAILROAD
+OAKES AMES TAKES CHARGE OF UNION PACIFIC RAILROAD

 At the request of President Lincoln, crews use AMES shovels to lay rails across the country until the final Gold Spike.
 The Ames brothers save the project from failure with emergency financing and later serve as the railroad’s presidents.